compassd/dcompass/README.md

 Different querying methods:

-- `https`: DNS over HTTPS querying methods. `no_sni` means don't send SNI (useful to counter censorship). `name` is the TLS certification name of the remote server. `addr` is the remote server address.
+- `https`: DNS over HTTPS querying methods. `addr` is the remote server address in the form like `https://1.1.1.1:443/dns-query`.
-- `tls`: DNS over TLS querying methods. `no_sni` means don't send SNI (useful to counter censorship). `name` is the TLS certification name of the remote server. `addr` is the remote server address.
+- `tls`: [CURRENTLY UNSUPPORTED] DNS over TLS querying methods. `no_sni` means don't send SNI (useful to counter censorship). `name` is the TLS certification name of the remote server. `addr` is the remote server address.
 - `udp`: Typical UDP querying method. `addr` is the remote server address.
 - `hybrid`: Race multiple upstreams together. the value of which is a set of tags of upstreams.
 Note, you can include another `hybrid` inside the set as long as they don't form chain dependencies, which is prohibited and would be detected by `dcompass` in advance.
-- `zone`: use local DNS zone file to provide customized responses.
+- `zone`: [CURRENTLY UNSUPOORTED] use local DNS zone file to provide customized responses.
 See also [zone config example](configs/success_zone.yaml)

 See [example.yaml](configs/example.yaml) for a pre-configured out-of-box anti-pollution configuration (Only works with `full` or `cn` version, to use with `min`, please provide your own database).